Exploration noise for learning linear-quadratic mean field games: Numerical experiments

-In plot (B), the orange line is the theoretical equilibrium cost as computed by the BSDE method explained in Subsection \ref{subse:reference}.
+In plots (B) and (C), the orange line is the theoretical equilibrium cost as computed by the BSDE method explained in Subsection \ref{subse:reference}.
 In plot (A), there is no computed reference cost.
 As we already explained, there might not be a unique equilibrium and the notion of reference cost no longer makes sense.
-Notice by the way that the equilibrium cost in case (B) is not an equilibrium cost in case (A) since the two problems are different (as being set over different forms of dynamics).
-Anyway, the conclusion is clear: the learnt cost does not convergence in case (A), whilst it does in case (B).
-This is a clear evidence of the numerical impact of the common noise onto the behavior of the fictitious play.
+Notice by the way that the equilibrium cost in cases (B) and (C) is not an equilibrium cost in case (A) because the problems are different (as being set over different forms of dynamics).
+Anyway, the conclusion is clear: the learnt cost exhibits an oscillatory behavior in case (A), whereas it does not in cases (B) and (C).
+This is an evidence of the numerical impact of the common noise onto the behavior of the fictitious play.
+Of course, it would be desirable to have more theoretical guarantees on the possible divergence of the fictitious play in absence of the common noise.
+Unfortunately, we are not aware of such results.
+In our numerical experiments (including some that are not reported here), we have been able to reproduce the oscillatory behavior characterizing the pane (A) in Figure \ref{fig:0000} in other two-dimensional examples without common noise, meaning that, for a given batch (even of large size), the learnt (or training) cost may feature some non-trivial oscillations.
+However, we have not been able to reproduce\footnote{ To be complete on this point, the experiments that we did are for a class of coefficients of the same nature as in the $2d$ example, in particular with a terminal boundary condition exhibiting oscillations of the same frequency, see \eqref{eq:benchmark:d=1} with $\kappa$ between $1$ and $10$.} a similar phenomenon in dimension 1 (in which case the fictitious play is known to converge), even when the MFG is known to have multiple equilibria.
+As for panes (B) and (C), it is worth observing that the results are consistent.
+As announced, the convergence is fast, even in case (B), for which our theoretical guarantees just provide a harmonically decaying bound for the error.